-- all functions must be niladic or monadic; no dyadic functions, nor dynamic functions, derived functions or operators; this could lead to numerous code changes obviously for some existing systems - any global variables cannot be enclosed arrays - results (returned to Excel) may be simple or enclosed - reporting exceptions, errors, etc. back to Excel can be a chore, depending on desired level of detail from the Interface Guide:
+- all ("called"?) functions must be niladic or monadic; no dyadic functions, nor dynamic functions, derived functions or operators; this could lead to some code changes for some existing systems - any global variables cannot be enclosed arrays - results (returned to Excel) may be simple or enclosed - reporting exceptions, errors, etc. back to Excel can be a chore, depending on desired level of detail from the Interface Guide: